Generation of massively entangled bright states of light during harmonic generation in resonant media: Prerequisites for generating quantum states of harmonic light

-For each $n\omega$, Eq.(\ref{eq:TDSE_Chi_F}) describes a harmonic oscillator $\hat{H}_{F,n}$ starting in its ground state and driven by the time-dependent force $\textbf{x}_{gg}(t)$.
+For each frequency $n\omega$, Eq.(\ref{eq:TDSE_Chi_F}) describes a harmonic oscillator $\hat{H}_{_F,_n}$ starting in its ground state and driven by the time-dependent force $\textbf{x}_{gg}(t)$.
 No matter how complex $\textbf{x}_{gg}(t)$ is, the linear coupling $\textbf{x}_{gg}(t)\hat{\textbf{F}}$ can only shift the initial vacuum state $\ket{\alpha_n=0}$ to a coherent state $\ket{\alpha_n(t)}$ with a higher average photon number.
-The factorized nature of the initial state $\ket{\chi_{_F}}$, which starts as a product state of individual harmonics, each originally in its vacuum state, is preserved, as well as the maximally classical nature of the generated harmonics.
-What are the possible escape routes from this "classical corner", apart from those listed in the introduction?
+The factorized nature of the initial state $\ket{\chi_{_F}}$ of the harmonics, which starts as a product state of individual harmonics in their vacuum states, is preserved, as well as the maximally classical nature of the generated harmonics.
+What are the possible escape routes from this "classical corner"?

-Mathematically, one route is to turn the linear Eq.(\ref{eq:TDSE_Chi_F}) for the quantum state of a generated harmonic $n$ into nonlinear: the material response $\textbf{x}_{gg}(t)$ entering Eq.(\ref{eq:TDSE_Chi_F}) for some harmonic $n$ should be sensitive to the state $\ket{\chi_{_F,_n}}$ of this harmonic.
+Mathematically, one route is to turn the linear Eq.(\ref{eq:TDSE_Chi_F}) for the quantum state of a generated harmonic $n$ into nonlinear.
+That is, the material response $\textbf{x}_{gg}(t)$ entering Eq.(\ref{eq:TDSE_Chi_F}) for some harmonic $n$ should be sensitive to the state $\ket{\chi_{_F,_n}}$ of this harmonic.
 This removes the curse of limiting the evolution of $\ket{\chi_{_F,_n}}$ to a single coherent state.

 Physically, the dependence of the material response on the generated harmonics implies that they can induce transitions in the material system and change its nonlinear response.
 Thus, the quantum states of matter and the state of light become correlated.
 The way to incorporate such correlation is to eschew the factorized ansatz $\ket{\Psi(t)}=\ket{\psi_g(t)} \ket{\chi_{_F}(t)}$, which brought us into the unwanted "classical corner" in the first place, explicitly providing for the possibility of light-matter entanglement.
 Quantum correlations and feedback between the generated nonlinear optical response and the state of the material system are the basis for generating nontrivial quantum states of all harmonics.